 The valley of Mai Chau lies between two rivers: the Da River and the Ma River.
 Therefore, Mai Chau is very fertile and rich in varied landscapes, medium mountains, forest, lake, rivers, and infinitude of small footpaths and offer many possibilities of a trek.
 In the valley of Mai Chau and its surroundings are Muong, White Thai, H’mong (in the height), and the Dao who we meet at the markets or in their villages.

 Day 2: Mai Chau – Phu Yen. ~150 km, ~6 h.

 We ride from Mai Chau to Moc Chau and then to the Da River.
-After crossing the reservoir of Da river, we ride on secondary road until Phu Yen where we stay in a guesthouse.
+After crossing the reservoir of Da river, we ride on a secondary road until Phu Yen where we stay in a guesthouse.
 This ride is on the forgotten old Highway 6 and there is almost no tourist in this area.